 This post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn an affiliate commission at no additional cost to you.
 Learn more

-Learn how to become a freelance writer in 7 steps!
+Learn how to become a freelance writer in 7 simple steps!

 1. Understand The Types of Writing